Acclaimed Chefs Share Their Fears And Hopes Around Phase II Reopening

 It’s going to be a while before we have walk-in guests.

-Mashama and John: That’s a tough one.
+Mashama and Johno: That’s a tough one.
 The Grey Market has reopened a few days a week.
 We have some business, but it’s not at a level that we can sustain at the moment.
 We think it’ll take some time to figure out hours/days open so that we do not hemorrhage cash by being open.
 Hopefully, over time, we will find that balance.
 With The Grey, we will try to open around the middle of this month.

 Again, we are not sure what that means in terms of the number of days or hours.